hclpandv/devops-training-material/docker/volumes.md

 ## Docker Volumes Deep Dive

 > By design, Docker containers do not store persistent data.
 Any data written to a container's writable layer will no longer be available once the container stops running.
 Also, getting data written to a container back out of it for another process can be difficult.
-To solve the issue of persisting data from a container
+To solve the issue of persisting data from a container docker uses volumes

 * `docker volume ls` command will show all volumes
 * Lets create one